-Another large part of the arms sale program to Iraq is for 140 M1A1 Abrams tanks.
-Deliveries began in August 2010 and the last of them were delivered in late August 2012.
+The United States has been selling substantial quantities of arms to Iraq, both before and after the U.S. withdrawal, and before and after the 2014 ISIL-led uprising.
+A large part of the pre-U.S. withdrawal arms sale program to Iraq was for 140 M1A1 Abrams tanks.
+Deliveries began in August 2010 and were completed in August 2012.
 The tanks cost about \$860 million, of which \$800 million was paid out of Iraq's national funds.
-Iraq reportedly is also seeking to buy up to 30 Stryker armored vehicles equipped with gear to detect chemical or biological agents-a purchase that, if notified to Congress and approved and finally agreed with Iraq, would be valued at about \$25 million.
-On December 23, 2012, the U.S. Navy delivered two support ships to Iraq, which will assist Iraq's fast-attack and patrol boats that secure its offshore oil platforms and other coastal and offshore locations.
-The United States also plans to sell Iraq equipment that its security forces can use to restrict the ability of insurgent and terrorist groups to move contaband across Iraq's borders and checkpoints (RAPISCAN system vehicles), at a cost of about \$600 million.
-Some refurbished air defense guns are being provided gratis as excess defense articles (EDA), but Iraq reportedly resented that the guns did not arrive until June 2013.
+A year after the withdrawal, in December 2012, the U.S. Navy delivered two support ships to Iraq, which will assist Iraq's fast-attack and patrol boats that secure its offshore oil platforms and other coastal and offshore locations.
+The United States also has sold Iraq equipment that its security forces can use to restrict the ability of insurgent and terrorist groups to move contraband across Iraq's borders and checkpoints (RAPISCAN system vehicles), at a cost of about \$600 million.
+Some refurbished air defense guns were provided gratis as excess defense articles (EDA).
+Since late 2013, nearly 600 HELLFIRE missiles for use on Iraq's propeller-driven aircraft, have been rushed to Iraq in the context of the ISIL-led insurrection, as discussed above.

-46 Iraq Signs Arms Deals Worth \$4.2 Billion.
+45 Iraq Signs Arms Deals Worth \$4.2 Billion.
 Washington Post, October 10, 2012; Tony Capaccio.
 "Iraq Seeks Up to 30 General Dynamics Stryker Vehicles."
 Bloomberg News, November 19, 2012.